neftyIT/mcbot/README.md

 #### Notes for the bot

+I need to make the bot public so does who want to add to their server they can via my bot link.
 Currently when you use the command '/start' this will start the server but if you stop the bot, the Minecraft world itself will stop as well.
 This is something I need to work on with the bot.py code.

 ## License